discoveryjs/jora/docs/articles/variables.md

 Jora has several special variables that serve specific purposes:

-- `@`: Represents the current value of the input data.
+- `@` – represents the query input data.
-- `#`: Represents the context provided to the query.
+- `#` – represents the context provided to the query.
-- `$`: Represents the current value within a subquery or method.
+- `$` – represents the current value within a scope.
 When used in a function, it represents the first parameter.
-- `$$`: Represents the second parameter of a function.
+- `$$` – represents the second parameter of a function.

-Input data and context are provided when executing a query: `query(inputData, context)`.
+Query input data and context are provided when executing a query: `query(inputData, context)`.

 Examples of using `$` and `$$` in functions: